Matrilineality: Matrilineal identification within Judaism

-While Flavius Josephus (c.
-37-100 CE), the Romanized Jewish historian, writing about events that were alleged to have occurred a century prior, has Antigonus II Mattathias (c.
-63-37 BCE), the last Hasmonean king of Judea, denigrating Herod –whose father's family were Idumean Arabs forcibly converted to Judaism by John Hyrcanus (c.
-134-104 BCE) and whose mother, according to Josephus, was either an Idumean Arab or Arabian (Nabatean Arab)– by referring to him as "an Idumean i.e. a half-Jew" and as therefore unfit to be given governorship of Judea by the Romans.

 In practice, Jewish denominations define "Who is a Jew?" via descent in different ways.
 All denominations of Judaism have protocols for conversion for those who are not Jewish by descent.

-Orthodox Judaism practices matrilineal descent and considers it axiomatic.
-The Conservative Jewish Movement also practices matrilineal descent as virtually all Jewish communities have for at least two thousand years.
-In 1986, the Conservative Movement's Rabbinical Assembly reiterated the commitment of the Conservative Movement to the practice of matrilineal descent.
+Orthodox Judaism and Conservative Judaism still practice matrilineal descent.
+Karaite Judaism, which rejects the Oral Law, generally practices patrilineal descent.
+Reconstructionist Judaism has recognized Jews of patrilineal descent since 1968.

 In 1983, the Central Conference of American Rabbis of Reform Judaism passed a resolution waiving the need for formal conversion for anyone with at least one Jewish parent, provided that either (a) one is raised as a Jew, by Reform standards, or (b) one engages in an appropriate act of public identification, formalizing a practice that had been common in Reform synagogues for at least a generation.
 This 1983 resolution departed from the Reform Movement's previous position requiring formal conversion to Judaism for children without a Jewish mother.
 However, the closely associated Israel Movement for Reform and Progressive Judaism has rejected this resolution and requires formal conversion for anyone without a Jewish mother.

-Karaite Judaism does not accept Jewish Oral Law as definitive, believing that all divine commandments were recorded with their plain meaning in the written Torah.
-As such, they interpret the Hebrew Bible to indicate that Jewishness can only follow patrilineal descent.

-In 1968, the Reconstructionist movement became the first American Jewish movement to pass a resolution recognizing Jews of patrilineal descent.
+Exception for the enslaved in the United States

+In the United States, the offspring of enslaved women inherited their mother's status.
+A significant consequence of this is that children resulting from rape or unions between enslaved women and their owners did not have any of the rights of the father as they would have had under the patrilineal succession that applied to everyone but the enslaved.